joebew42/elixir_bank_account/scratch.md

 # DONE

+* `Bank.Admin.deposit` should handle non numeric values for amount (won't fix) is a responsability of the router to parse and validate the parameters
 * expose the `deposit` through an HTTP API
 * expose the `check_balance` through an HTTP API
 * expose the `delete_account` through an HTTP API